dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% solution showsolution1 %}
 The widget's parent is responsible for passing properties to the widget.
-In this application, `Worker` widgets are getting their data from the `App` class via the `WorkerContainer`.
+In this application, `Worker` widgets are receiving data from the `App` class via the `WorkerContainer`.

 To pass the specified properties to the first worker, the first element in `App`'s `_workerData` array needs to be updated to the following: